-- This community of volunteer editors takes many forms, from individuals developing skills and knowledge as they contribute, to supporting new editors via online projects like the Tea House, WikiProjects and peer to peer coaching. - The community is assisted in learning through Wikimedia Foundation supported initiatives including the Evaluation Portal sharing resources to better understand Wikimedia programs and a Learning Pattern Library for WikiProject leaders. - The community also holds conferences such as GLAM-Wiki where volunteers who are working on projects that involve galleries, libraries, archives and museums (GLAM) can come together and share their experience and expertise.
-Other opportunities to engage with the community include Wikimania and Wikimedia Conference, discussions for special interest groups, edit-a-thon events and collaboration with Wikimedia chapters. - There are many opportunities for libraries reaching out to their local Wikimedian communities through staff as content creators, institutions contributing public domain images, collaborative partnerships, hosting edit-a-thon events and liaising with local Wikimedia chapters. - Opportunities include building capability and partnerships such as developing staff editing skills.
-The future education of library professionals could include contributing to Wikipedia and a deeper understanding of the role of Wikipedia in the information ecosystem. - A particularly effective initiative involves libraries hosting Wikipedian In Residence programs (Gray, 2013) where a skilled editor is available to provide expertise, assist in management of collaborative projects and identify potential engagement with Wikipedia and Wikimedia projects through content donations, editing and coaching staff in developing skills.
+- This community of volunteer editors takes many forms, from individuals developing skills and knowledge as they contribute, to supporting new editors via online projects like the Tea House, WikiProjects and peer to peer coaching. - The community is assisted in learning through Wikimedia Foundation supported initiatives including the Evaluation Portal sharing resources to better understand Wikimedia programs and a Learning Pattern Library for WikiProject leaders. - The community also holds conferences such as GLAM-Wiki where volunteers who are working on projects that involve galleries, libraries, archives and museums (GLAM) can

+Opportunities for Academic and Research Libraries and Wikipedia: A Discussion paper come together and share their experience and expertise.
+Other opportunities to engage with the community include Wikimania and Wikimedia Conference, discussions for special interest groups, edit-a-thon events and collaboration with Wikimedia chapters.

+- There are many opportunities for libraries reaching out to their local Wikimedian communities through staff as content creators, institutions contributing public domain images, collaborative partnerships, hosting edit-a-thon events and liaising with local Wikimedia chapters. - Opportunities include building capability and partnerships such as developing staff editing skills.
+The future education of library professionals could include contributing to Wikipedia and a deeper understanding of the role of Wikipedia in the information ecosystem.
+Already, library and information science schools are adding curriculum components that share this basic skillset.
+For example, Kathleen McCook's "Wikipedia and Knowledge Management" has been operating since 2013 at the University of South Florida, School of Information (McCook 2014). - A particularly effective initiative involves libraries hosting Wikipedian in Residence programs (Gray, 2013) where a skilled editor is available to provide expertise, assist in management of collaborative projects and identify potential engagement with Wikipedia and Wikimedia projects through content donations, editing and coaching staff in developing skills.